 Outdoor Living Room Ideas

 If it would fit, I would love to do an outdoor sectional here.
-But the deck is octagonal so one may not work.
+But the deck is octagonal so would not work.

-I’m leaning towards this gorgeous outdoor living room set.
+I loved this gorgeous outdoor living room set too.

 What do you think?

-Here are a few more outdoor living room sets I’m loving now.
+Here are a few more outdoor living room ideas that I love.

 Outdoor Dining Room Ideas

-Our deck at the Vermont cabin is a pretty good size, but not as large as our decks at home.
+Our deck at the Vermont cabin is a pretty good size, but not as large as the decks at our former home.
 I wanted to enjoy both a comfortable living and dining room space but couldn’t fit both.

 To get the best of both worlds, I found THIS dining room set that could function as both living and dining.